Go-Gurt: Internationally

-Outside of the U.S., Go-Gurt is sold as "Yoplait Tubes" in Canada, as "Frubes" in the United Kingdom, and was also sold in Japan as "グルト" ("Guruto").
+Outside of the U.S., Go-Gurt is sold as "Yoplait Tubes" in Canada, as "Frubes" in the United Kingdom (previously as a sub-brand of Petit Filous), and was also sold in Japan as "グルト" ("Guruto").
 The name was a play on words, as it evoked the sound of gulping a liquid and incorporated part of the Japanese transliteration of yogurt, ヨーグルト (Yo-Guruto).
 Go-Gurt is also available in Australia where they are known as "Yoplait Go-GURT" or simply "Go-GURT".
 There is also another brand available in Australia, known as "Yoplait Smackers," aimed at young girls.

 Flavors

 Generally, each box comes with two different flavors.